NKorea claims no new fever cases amid doubts over COVID data

 Shin Young-jeon, a professor of preventive medicine at Seoul’s Hanyang University, said North Korea would know that zero cases don’t mean it has no COVID-19 patients because there are likely asymptomatic cases.
 He said North Korea won’t likely announce it has officially beaten the pandemic anytime soon because of worries about a resurgence.

-The only route for North Korea’s fresh viral spread from abroad is likely China, its main ally which shares a long, porous border with the country, and North Korea would likely find it difficult to announce victory over the pandemic until China does so, Lee said.
+The only route for North Korea’s fresh viral spread from abroad is likely China, its main ally that shares a long, porous border, and North Korea would find it difficult to announce victory over the pandemic until China does, Lee said.

 The North Korea-China border has been largely shut for more than 2 ½ years, except for a few months when it reopened earlier this year.